openssl-cms, cms - CMS utility

 The use of multiple -signer options and the -resign command were first added in OpenSSL 1.0.0.

-Support for RSA-OAEP and RSA-PSS was first added to OpenSSL 1.0.2.
+Support for RSA-OAEP and RSA-PSS was added in OpenSSL 1.0.2.

-The use of non-RSA keys with -encrypt and -decrypt was first added to OpenSSL 1.0.2.
+The use of non-RSA keys with -encrypt and -decrypt was added in OpenSSL 1.0.2.

 Licensed under the OpenSSL license (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.